ysyk2021/the-repeating-rhythm-creating-a-sustainable-business-through-regular-review/src/chapter-4-2.md

-Chapter: Steps to Conducting a Review
+Steps to Conducting a Review
 =====================================

 In this chapter, we will discuss the key steps involved in conducting a review to create a sustainable business.
 Regular reviews provide valuable insights into business performance, help identify areas of improvement, and inform strategic decision-making.
 By following these steps, businesses can establish a systematic approach to conducting effective reviews.